Find below answers to some of the most commonly asked questions related to admissions.

 How do I apply to a dual- or joint-degree program?

 The Graduate School of Arts and Sciences refers to these programs as dual-degree programs.
 Applicants must complete the application requirements for both schools.
 Application materials are not shared between schools.
 Students can only apply to an established dual-degree program and may not create their own.
-Students may not pursue more than one GSAS degree concurrently.

 What kinds of fellowships are available if I am applying to an MA program?